This post may contain affiliate links. Please read my disclosure policy for more details.

 This is an easy lemon garlic pasta that comes together quickly with a handful of everyday ingredients and it’s fresh, silky and delicious.

-It makes a lovely filling meal for when you need dinner done in 15 minutes.
+A versatile family pasta dish for when you need dinner done in 15 minutes.

 And I wonder why I didn’t post this lemon garlic pasta recipe long before!